spacetelescope/rad/docs/index.rst

 .. note::
-  These schemas are schemas for the :ref:`ASDF file <asdf-standard:asdf-standard>` file format, which are used by ASDF to serialize and deserialze data for the Nancy Grace Roman Space Telescope.
+  These schemas are schemas for the :ref:`ASDF file <asdf-standard:asdf-standard>` file format, which are used by ASDF to serialize and deserialize data for the Nancy Grace Roman Space Telescope.

 Included Resources
 ==================